near-examples/workshop--exploring-assemblyscript-contracts/ORIENTATION.md

 - Accounts on NEAR are human readable names.
   - Accounts maintain their own storage for which they pay rent in $NEAR tokens
-  - Each account may have 1 contract deployed to its storage.
+  - Each account may have 0 or 1 contract deployed to its storage.
     - Subsequent deployments overwrite contract code without affecting storage (this can cause confusion if the shape or nature of your data changes but names (ie. collection prefix) remain the same)
     - An account without a contract will report
   - You can read [more about accounts here](https://docs.nearprotocol.com/docs/concepts/account)